qiuweili/tensor-decomposition/README.md

 	- Run *Example_7_1.m* to reproduce Table I and Table II.
 Note that for this particular tensor, the tensor nuclear norms are unique hence we can be recover Table I while the tensor factores are not unique and depending on the initializations.
 Therefore, one might get different results for Table II

-For questions or bug reports please send email to Qiuwei, liqiuweiss@gmail.com
+For questions or bug reports please send email to Qiuwei, qiuli@mines.edu